nikosvlachogiannakis/Paper-Presentation/Presentations/slides_newest.md

 - Random Forests (RF)
 - Extra Tree Forests (ET)
 - k-Nearest Neighbor classifier (k-NN)

+**Extra Trees (Extremely Randomized Trees) Forests** is an ensemble learning method similar to Random Forests but with more randomness introduced during tree construction.
+Unlike Random Forests, which select the best split among a random subset of features, Extra Trees choose split thresholds randomly, making them faster to train and often reducing variance at the cost of slightly increased bias.

 The performance is strongly impacted by the model and its interplay with the dataset